rbackhouse/mpdjs/README.md

 Music Player Daemon client written in javascript.

-MPD proxy runs using nodejs

-Frontend written using JQuery/JQuery Mobile/Backbone/Underscore
+A proxy running on a nodejs server provides the connection to the Music Play Daemon process.
+The Frontend is written using JQuery/JQuery Mobile/Backbone/Underscore.

-JavaScript optimization provided by Zazl (https://github.com/zazl/optimizer)
+JavaScript optimization provided by Zazl (https://github.com/zazl/optimizer).
+A WebSocket is used to push status updates to the browser.

 Prereqs: nodejs V0.8 or greater